-Occupational therapists are required to obtain two types of consent for their services, including assessment, treatment and consultation.
+Occupational therapists are required to obtain two types of consent for occupational therapy services, including assessment, treatment and consultation.
 This resource provides a quick review of knowledgeable and informed consent.
 For a more comprehensive understanding, refer to the College’s Standard for Consent.

-Under PHIPA (Personal Health Information Protection Act, 2004, of Ontario), knowledgeable consent is a specific legal requirement for how a person’s health information can be collected, used, or shared.
+Under the Personal Health Information Protection Act, 2004 (PHIPA), knowledgeable consent is a specific legal requirement for how a person’s health information can be collected, used, or shared.
 Knowledgeable consent emphasizes the importance of clients knowing what is happening with their personal health information.

 Knowledgeable consent under PHIPA means: